hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 * `identity_ids` - (Required) A list of User Assigned Managed Identity IDs to be assigned to this SAP Virtual Instance.

+---

+A `single_server_configuration` block supports the following:

+* `app_resource_group_name` - (Optional) The name of the application Resource Group where SAP system resources will be deployed.
+Changing this forces a new resource to be created.

+* `database_type` - (Optional) The supported SAP database type.
+Changing this forces a new resource to be created.

+* `disk_volume_configuration` - (Optional) One or more `disk_volume_configuration` blocks as defined below.
+Changing this forces a new resource to be created.

+* `is_secondary_ip_enabled` - (Optional) Is a secondary IP Address that should be added to the Network Interface on all VMs of the SAP system being deployed enabled?
+Changing this forces a new resource to be created.

+* `subnet_id` - (Optional) The resource ID of the Subnet for the SAP Virtual Instance.
+Changing this forces a new resource to be created.

+* `virtual_machine_configuration` - (Optional) A `virtual_machine_configuration` block as defined below.
+Changing this forces a new resource to be created.

+* `virtual_machine_full_resource_names` - (Optional) A `virtual_machine_full_resource_names` block as defined below.
+Changing this forces a new resource to be created.

+---

+A `disk_volume_configuration` block supports the following:

+* `volume_name` - (Required) The name of the DB volume of the disk configuration.
+Changing this forces a new resource to be created.

+* `count` - (Optional) The total number of disks required for the concerned volume.
+Changing this forces a new resource to be created.

+* `size_gb` - (Optional) The size of the Disk in GB.
+Changing this forces a new resource to be created.

+* `sku_name` - (Optional) The name of the Disk SKU.
+Changing this forces a new resource to be created.

+---

+A `virtual_machine_configuration` block supports the following:

+* `image_reference` - (Optional) An `image_reference` block as defined below.
+Changing this forces a new resource to be created.

+* `os_profile` - (Optional) An `os_profile` block as defined below.
+Changing this forces a new resource to be created.

+* `vm_size` - (Optional) The size of the Virtual Machine.
+Changing this forces a new resource to be created.

+---

+An `image_reference` block supports the following:

+* `offer` - (Optional) The offer of the platform image or marketplace image used to create the Virtual Machine.
+Changing this forces a new resource to be created.

+* `publisher` - (Optional) The publisher of the Image.
+Changing this forces a new resource to be created.

+* `sku` - (Optional) The SKU of the Image.
+Changing this forces a new resource to be created.

+* `version` - (Optional) The version of the platform image or marketplace image used to create the Virtual Machine.
+Changing this forces a new resource to be created.

+---

+An `os_profile` block supports the following:

+* `admin_password` - (Optional) The password of the administrator account.
+Changing this forces a new resource to be created.

+* `admin_username` - (Optional) The name of the administrator account.
+Changing this forces a new resource to be created.

+* `linux_configuration` - (Optional) A `linux_configuration` block as defined below.
+Changing this forces a new resource to be created.

+---

+A `linux_configuration` block supports the following:

+* `password_authentication_enabled` - (Optional) Is the password authentication enabled.
+Changing this forces a new resource to be created.

+* `ssh_key_pair` - (Optional) A `ssh_key_pair` block as defined below.
+Changing this forces a new resource to be created.

+* `ssh_public_key_data_list` - (Optional) A list of the SSH public key certificate used to authenticate with the VM through SSH.
+Changing this forces a new resource to be created.

+---

+A `ssh_key_pair` block supports the following:

+* `private_key` - (Optional) The SSH public key that is used to authenticate with the VM.
+Changing this forces a new resource to be created.

+* `public_key` - (Optional) The SSH private key that is used to authenticate with the VM.
+Changing this forces a new resource to be created.

+---

+A `virtual_machine_full_resource_names` block supports the following:

+* `data_disk_names` - (Optional) A mapping of Data Disk names to pass to the backend host.
+The keys are Volume names and the values are a comma separated string of full names for Data Disks belonging to the specific Volume.
+This is converted to a list before being passed to the API.
+Changing this forces a new resource to be created.

+~> **Note:** If `data_disk_names` are not provided, service uses the default name based on the Volume.

+* `host_name` - (Optional) The full name of the host of the Virtual Machine.
+Changing this forces a new resource to be created.

+~> **Note:** If `host_name` is not provided, the name of the VM will be used as host name.

+* `network_interface_names` - (Optional) A list of full names for the Network Interface of the Virtual Machine.
+Changing this forces a new resource to be created.

+~> **Note:** If `network_interface_names` is not provided, service uses the default name based on the deployment type.

+* `os_disk_name` - (Optional) The full name of the OS Disk attached to the VM.
+Changing this forces a new resource to be created.

+~> **Note:** If `os_disk_name` is not provided, it will be named by ARM as per its default naming standards (prefixed with VM name).

+* `vm_name` - (Optional) The full name of the Virtual Machine in a single server SAP system.
+Changing this forces a new resource to be created.

+~> **Note:** If `vm_name` is not provided, service uses a default name based on the deployment type.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: